AvivShvitzky/fourinarow/README.md

 # fourinarow

-To read about the logic behind the core of the project which is the Board class: https://bit.ly/2O0r18W
+- To read about the logic behind the core of the project which is the Board class: https://bit.ly/2O0r18W

+- The React part was centered about custom hooks, which were used to isiolate logic from the views, and give multiple files the access to that data.

-To play the game, in an undisigned webpage (that was built with the former version of the code, but still works the same): https://fourinarow-193fjuhaw.now.sh/
+- To play the game, in an undesigned webpage (that was built with the former version of the code, but still works the same): https://fourinarow-193fjuhaw.now.sh/